Mayoolaa/Airplane-Crashes-and-fatalities/README.md

 •	In addition to passenger flights, Aeroflot also committed to freight operations and serving the state through transportation and military assistance, which explains why they record a high amount of fatality

-Random facts:
-The major causes of plane crashes include;
-•	Pilot error
-•	Mechanical error
-•	Inclement weather
-•	Air traffic controller error
-Contrary to popular opinion, only 12% of plane crashes were caused by bad weather